smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.6/index.md

 SDL Java Suite library version 5.6.0 adds support for Android 13.

 ## POST_NOTIFICATIONS Runtime Permissions

-Starting in Android 13, for the library and app to display notifications, app developers will need to request the new `POST_NOTIFICATIONS` runtime permission.
+Starting in Android 13, app developers will need to request the new `POST_NOTIFICATIONS` runtime permission in order for the SDL library and their app to display notifications.

 This means the permission will need to be listed in the `AndroidManifest.xml` file.